MauroVanHoutte/FlowField/README.md

   The implementation exists of a struct holding the node indices where the 2 teleporters are located and a variable that keeps track of which teleporter is closer to the destination.
-  To adjust the flowfield to this, during the calculation of the cell costs and before adding a node's connections to the openlist, if the node is one of the teleporters add the other the other teleporter to the openlist with the same cost.
+  To adjust the flowfield to this, during the calculation of the cell costs and before adding a node's connections to the openlist, if the node is one of the teleporters add the other teleporter to the openlist with the same cost.
   In Pseudo code that looks like this:

 ```